 Over 80 million pounds of chemical-based pesticides are used on American lawns & gardens every year.
 Sadly, pets and other animals are hit hardest by these toxic treatments.
-Because pets play in yards and sometimes even eat their greenery, they experience greater exposure to these poisons than most other living things.
+Because pets play in yards and often ingest grass, they experience greater exposure to these poisons than most other living things.
 And as with children, their low body weight and size make even small accidental exposure a serious, sometimes fatal occurrence.

 Vomiting & Diarrhea